The Problem

 Competitive review: other products use clearer naming and a single, obvious entry point.

-Goals
+Our Goals

-Explain each option in plain language
+Explain each option in easy to understand language.

 Initial Design User Testing